sudosilico/sample-diffusion/docs/discord.md

 You can find your bot token in the 'Bot' section of your Discord Application, under your bot's username field.

-## CLI Options
+## Adding your models

 By default, models are expected to be in a `models` folder in the project root.
-You can can set a custom models folder using the `--models_path` argument.
+You can can set a custom models folder using the `models_path` CLI argument.

-The bot will create a `models.json` file in the models path, containing an entry for each `.ckpt` file.
+The bot will create a `models.json` file in the models path, containing an entry for each `.ckpt` file in the models path.
 This is where you can set a custom name, description, sample_rate, and chunk_size for each individual model file.

 An example `models.json` can be seen here: